ENCODE-DCC/caper/README.md

     - For `caper submit`, `--gcp-zones` will be just ignored.
 Make sure that `caper server` is started with correct (single/supported) `--gcp-zones`.
     - Make sure to enable `Google Cloud Life Sciences API` on Google Cloud Platform console (APIs & Services -> `+` button on top).
     - We will deprecate old `Genomics API` support. `Life Sciences API` will become default after next 2-3 releases.
+  - Added [`memory-retry`](https://cromwell.readthedocs.io/en/stable/backends/Google/) to Caper.
+This is for `gcp` backend only.
+    - Retries (controlled by `--max-retries`) on an instance with increased memory if workflow fails due to OOM (out-of-memory) error.
+    - Comma-separated keys to catch OOM: `--gcp-prj-memory-retry-error-keys`
+    - Multiplier for every retrial due to OOM: `--gcp-prj-memory-retry-multiplier`

 > **IMPORTANT**: `--use-gsutil-for-s3` requires `gsutil` installed on your system.
 This flag allows a direct transfer between `gs://` and `s3://`.
 This requires `gsutil` >= 4.47.
 See this [issue](https://github.com/GoogleCloudPlatform/gsutil/issues/935) for details. `gsutil` is based on Python 2.
 ```bash